lynchdiva/lynchdiva/README.md

 <h3 align="center">⚡️ About me:</h3>
 <h4 align="center">My name is Zina, and I’m a frontend developer.</h4>
 <p>👩🏽‍💻 I build web interfaces that solve real-world problems, follow clean code principles, and focus on writing maintainable solutions.
 I’m actively growing my skills and deepening my knowledge in frontend development.
 I enjoy what I do and like making things that are useful and easy to use.</p>
-<p>🚀 Currently, I’m part of the team at <a href=https://app.discovry.dev/new>Discovry!</a>, a commercial startup where I work with React and TypeScript.
+<p>🚀 Currently, I’m part of the team at <a href=https://app.discovry.dev/new>Discovry!</a>, a startup where I work with React and TypeScript.
 I’m involved in implementing core functionality, improving user experience and ensuring code quality.
+I also contribute to product discussions, help shape the functionality, and take part in exploring user needs.
 I'm learning from practical product challenges.</p>

 ### 📫 How to reach me:
 <a href="https://t.me/lynchdiva">